 Andrea came to Maine with the idea of homesteading, but soon realized she was much too lazy!
 Nonetheless, she and her (future) husband started building their own house in 1983, and it just kept growing.
 They hope to complete it before they retire.
 They lived off-grid for 30 years and homeschooled two children.
 Gradually they expanded their garden, added some apple trees, nut trees and chickens, and now homesteading doesn’t look quite so far away.
 They are excited to have recently discovered Permaculture, which magically brings together the loose threads of many of their values and interests.
-After homeschooling, Andrea taught French, and now teaches ESL at Oxford Hills School District.
-She loves art and languages, and plays Renaissance music in the Society for Creative Anachronism.
 Andrea was on the board back when Fare Share made the move to Maine Street.
 A lot has changed since then!

 Peter Kreiner, Brandeis University, Social Policy and Management